Mobile menu toggle

 How to turn off Liquid Glass: macOS Tahoe 26.1

-macOS Tahoe 26.1 makes it just as easy to turn off Liquid Glass.
+macOS 26 Tahoe makes it just as easy to turn off Liquid Glass.

 Screenshot: D. Griffin Jones/Cult of Mac

-On your Mac, the process to turn off Liquid Glass is nearly identical.
+On your Mac, the process is nearly identical.
 Open System Settings, then click on Appearance.
-You’ll see the option to choose between Clear or Tinted.
+You’ll see the option to choose between Clear and Tinted.

-Other ways you can undo iOS 26
+Other ways you can undo iOS 26’s changes

 Liquid Glass isn’t the only controversial change in iOS 26 that you can walk back.
-Apple redesigned the Phone application for making calls.
+Apple redesigned the Phone app for making calls.
 If you’re not a fan, read our guide on how to bring back the old version of the Phone app.

 • Subscribe to the Newsletter